-Just 70km south-east of the Bulgarian capital you can find the oldest ski resort in Bulgaria.
-Established in 1896, Borovets was first used as a vacation getaway for Bulgarian elite.
-Now it’s one of the best family resorts in Bulgaria.
+Just 70km south-east of the Bulgarian capital, you can find the oldest ski resort in Bulgaria – Borovets.
+Established in 1896, Borovets was first used as a vacation getaway for the Bulgarian elite.
+Now it’s one of the most popular and family-friendly resorts in Bulgaria.
 It’s located in the Rila Mountain range, close to the city of Samokov.
 There are two airports close by that you can travel from – Sofia and Plovdiv.

 Shuttles from Sofia or Plovdiv Airport

-One of the most popular options is to hire a shuttle bus to drive you from the airport to your accommodation in the resort.
-These can vary in size depending on your group size, or if you hire a shared or private bus.
+One of the most popular options is to book a shuttle transfer from the airport to our Ski & Board Shop or your accommodation in the resort.
+These can vary in size depending on the group size.
+It is usually a coach and it departs on a fixed time schedule.